‘Reverse Charge’ for VAT?

 HMRC have also clarified that there will be no threshold level to avoid offering fraudsters a means to avoid the measure.

-Companies should also consider that any investigation into the supply chain for VAT could also raise concerns around Modern Slavery and it is advisable to ensure that correct due diligence has been carried out to ensure no forced labour has entered the supply chain.
+Companies should also consider that any investigation into the supply chain for VAT could also raise concerns around Modern Slavery.
+It is advisable to ensure that correct due diligence has been carried out to ensure no forced labour has entered the supply chain.
 If you are unaware of the requirements of modern slavery and the need for Due diligence please read our guide to Modern Slavery.

 Altion Law are experts in dealing with disputes and related matters involving HMRC.
-Where matters cannot be resolved directly with HMRC, Altion Law has the extensive knowledge and proven track record in both Tax Tribunals and Court Proceedings to guide you through to the successful conclusion of your matter.
+Where matters cannot be resolved directly with HMR Altion Law can assist.
+We have the extensive knowledge and proven track record in both Tax Tribunals and Court Proceedings.
+We will be able to guide you through to the successful conclusion of your matter.
 If you are concerned about VAT in your supply chain or Modern Slavery, please call one of our specialists today.

 Altion Law are specialists at advising and representing parties with Construction matters.
 If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form, and we will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.